The coolest way to lyse cells, homogenize tissue . . . and more.

 Consistent and High Yield Results

-The Bullet Blender tissue homogenizer prepares up to 24 samples in just minutes.
+The Bullet Blender tissue homogenizer prepares up to 24 samples in just minutes, using patented striking technology to oscillate samples at over 100 Hz (equivalent to over 6000 cycles/minute).
 All of the samples are automatically homogenized in the same manner, with high yields, so there is very little variation from sample to sample.
 See the Protocols tab for preparation times and speeds.

 Samples Stay COOL